Attorney General announces winners of 'Kids Kick Opioids' design contest

-“These entries demonstrate the immense creativity and talent of our students,” Morrisey said.
+“These entries demonstrate the immense creativity and talent of our students,” Morrisey said in the release.
 “In some instances, their designs also reveal the heartbreaking situations that some students experience at home.
 Drug abuse continues to needlessly claim too many lives and our hope is the entries from these talented students will bring greater awareness and change.”

 The Attorney General received a total of 3,366 entries from 3,521 students at 91 middle and elementary schools across West Virginia — the highest participation since Kids Kick Opioids began.
 The submissions included a mix of drawings, poems and other designs aimed at promoting awareness.